alleetanner/biopython/site-build/content/posts/05alignments.md

   enable: false
 ---

-## Multiple Alignment Sequences
+## Multiple Sequence Alignments

-Multiple Sequence Alignments are a collection of sequences which have been arranged vertically, usually with the insertion of gap characters, such that all the sequence strings are the same length.
-Each position along an alignment is *an assertion of homology*: we are expressing an evolutionary relationship between each nucleotide, codon, or amino acid (characteristics of the genotype).
-This is directly analagous to a character matrix, where our observations are on expressed phenotypes.
+Multiple Sequence Alignments are a collection of sequences which have been arranged to form a *matrix* with every sequence being the same length.
+This arrangement is usually done by insertion of gap.
+Each position along an alignment is *an assertion of homology*: we are expressing an evolutionary relationship between each nucleotide, codon, or amino acid (characteristics of the *genotype*).
+This is analagous to a trait character matrix, where our observations are on morphological, behavioural or other outcomes of gene expression (characteristics of the *phenotype*).

 Alignment can be regarded as a matrix of letters, where each row is held as a `SeqRecord` object internally.
 The `MultipleSeqAlignment` object holds this kind of data, and the `AlignIO` module is used for reading and writing these as various file formats.

 For this section we need to download some files which we will be reading in.
 Create a small Python script to download these from a URL: